Milording/sieve/README.md

-# sieve
+# Sieve
-Sieve application which filters a task list
+Sieve -- application which filters a task list

 WTFPL License.